-- (a) the object of this Act; and - (b) the object of allowing union right of entry to workplaces for work health and safety purposes.
+- (a) the object of this Act, and - (b) the object of allowing union right of entry to workplaces for work health and safety purposes.

-133-Eligibility criteria
+133 Eligibility criteria

-- (1) The authorising authority must not issue a WHS entry permit to an official of a union unless the authorising authority is satisfied that the official- - (a) is an official of the union; and - (b) has satisfactorily completed the prescribed training; and - (c) holds, or will hold, an entry permit under- - (i) the Fair Work Act; or - (ii) the Fair Work Act 1994. - (2) For the purposes of subsection (1)(c)(ii), a person who has a right of entry to a workplace under section 140 of the Fair Work Act 1994 will be taken to hold an entry permit under that Act.
+The authorising authority must not issue a WHS entry permit to an official of a union unless the authorising authority is satisfied that the official-

+- (a) is an official of the union, and

+- (b) has satisfactorily completed the prescribed training, and

+- (c) holds, or will hold, an entry permit under-

+- (i) the Fair Work Act, or

+- (ii) the Industrial Relations Act 1996.

-134-Issue of WHS entry permit
+134 Issue of WHS entry permit